Won't allow erosion of autonomy of state universities, says Kerala Guv | Politics

 - India

+The Left leader charged that the attitude of Khan, who was supposed to act in accordance with the Constitution, was unbecoming of the position of Governor.

+Asking Khan not to try to ''intimidate'' them, the CPI(M) state secretary also said the people were aware of the developments.

-Kerala Governor Arif Mohammed Khan on Wednesday said the state government cannot be given the power to appoint vice chancellors of universities as it would amount to 'executive interference.'
-The Governor's statement comes a day after Chief Minister Pinarayi Vijayan lashed out at Khan over his remarks on alleged nepotism in appointments in the state varsities, calling it ''absurd.''
-Addressing the press here in the morning, Khan said, ''Under qualified and unqualified people, just because they are related to the personal staff of the Chief Minister, cannot be allowed to be appointed.''
+Earlier, the Governor said that the state government cannot be given the power to appoint vice chancellors of universities as it would amount to 'executive interference.'
+Khan's statement comes a day after Chief Minister Pinarayi Vijayan lashed out at him for the remarks on alleged nepotism in appointments in the state varsities, calling it ''absurd.''
+He said, ''Under qualified and unqualified people, just because they are related to the personal staff of the Chief Minister, cannot be allowed to be appointed.''
 A visibly fuming Governor said these institutions belong to the people of Kerala and not to those who are dressed in ''little brief authority'' If somebody is qualified, they are most welcome and as far as qualified persons are concerned, there cannot be any objection to them, Khan said.

-Noting that he was yet to see the file of Lok Ayukta Bill, he said he had seen the assembly proceedings of the passing of the bill and the news reports in this regard.

-He said there is one basic rule of jurisprudence, which says that if there is a complaint against a person, he or she cannot sit in judgement for their own cause.
+''And now they are proposing that they will appoint the Vice Chancellor.
+That would mean erosion of autonomy of the educational institutions.
+As long as I am here, I will not allow the erosion of autonomy of the universities,'' he said.

-Welcoming CM's comments on the varsity appointments issue, Khan said he was happy that Vijayan was at least not trying to play the game from behind the curtain now and came out with a statement openly.
+Welcoming CM's comments on the varsity appointments issue, the Governor said he was happy that Vijayan was at least not trying to play the game from behind the curtain now and came out with a statement openly.

 ''What was the duty of the police?
 To register a case...who prevented the police from registering a case?
 Who held the home department?
 You are trying to denigrate, demean the office of the Governor.
 You have tried every trick in the box to pressurise me and to frighten me,'' he alleged.